 Known as Jan Eyck’s most famous masterpiece, it represents the early Northern Renaissance.
 The viewing space is limited, so you might need to wait for a bit.

 To see street art during your 1 day in Ghent, Werregarenstraat is the destination to head next.
 I must admit that some of the most interesting street art I’ve ever seen was in Ghent.
 This two-block area of the city is dedicated solely to an eclectic collection of graffiti.

 Werregarenstraat is constantly changing, so when you visit it or revisit it later, you might see something new each time.
 Periodically the walls are repainted back to a black canvas so that artists can create something unique and different.

 Werregarenstraat is a nice place to visit if you want a change from the castles, churches, and tourists in the city centre, it also makes for a perfect photo.

 When I visited Ghent, I discovered Werregarenstraat by taking a free walking tour with a friendly local guide.
 Because I was on a short visit, this tour seemed like a great idea to discover the historic and modern facts about the city.

 Korenmarkt has been the centre of activities in Ghent for many years.
-The square is surrounded by the most popular landmarks such as St. Nicholas Church and the Leie River.
+The square is surrounded by popular European landmarks, such as St. Nicholas Church and the Leie River.
 Also, there are numerous bars, restaurants, and shops full of tourists.